 The answer depends on the age of the person who has been diagnosed with depression.
 In case they are young adults, stressful or traumatic events are the #1 cause of depression.
 For older adults, the diagnosis of a physical illness may make them feel depressed.

 Yes, depression is a learned behavior – that is, if you talk to behavioral psychologists.
 This idea makes sense, considering the mental disorder comes with unhelpful symptoms that can last for months or years.
-In that case, mental health professionals believe that you can unlearn depression by modifying how you think and feel towards specific situations.
+In that case, mental health professionals believe that you can unlearn depression by modifying how you think and feel about specific situations.

 Yes, dysthymia is a mood disorder.
-By its other name, people may have known it a persistent depressive disorder, a chronic form of depression that may affect a person’s way of living for years.
+By its other name, people may have known it as a persistent depressive disorder, a chronic form of depression that may affect a person’s way of living for years.
 Unfortunately, simple self-help techniques may not suffice to eliminate dysthymia, but mixing antidepressants with psychotherapy may do the job over time.

 Source: pixabay.com